bye-nary/Quote-Unquote/README.md

  * Click on the three dots menu at the top right corner of your screen, and goto ``` More Tools ``` and then choose ``` Extensions ```.
  * Check the ``` Developer Mode ``` option.
  * Click ```Load Unpacked Extension``` and choose the location of the downloaded Quote Unquote project.
- * You will see the extrnsion being loaded in your URL bar in a few seconds, a blue icon appears.
+ * You will see the extension being loaded in your URL bar in a few seconds, a blue icon appears.

  How to use:
  * Select any text on a website.